lerndevops/kubernetes/6-networking/README.md

 4. **`Other options`** include Cisco ACI , Cilium , Contiv , Contrail , Kube-router , Nuage , OVN , Romana , VMWare NSX-T with NSX-T Container Plug-in (NCP) .
 Some tools even support using multiple implementations, such as Huawei CNI-Genie and Multus .

+## Pod to Pod Communication

+> Kubernetes follows an `“IP-per-pod”` model where each pod get assigned an IP address and all containers in a single pod share the same network namespaces and IP address.
+Containers in the same pod can therefore reach each other’s ports via localhost:<port>.

+> However, **`it is not recommended to communicate directly with a pod via its IP address`** due to pod’s volatility (a pod can be killed and replaced at any moment).

+> Instead, **`use a Kubernetes service`** which represents a group of pods acting as a single entity to the outside.
+Services get allocated their own IP address in the cluster and provide a reliable entry point.

 > **Kubernetes services allow grouping pods under a common access policy (for example, load-balanced).
 The service gets assigned a virtual IP which pods outside the service can communicate with.
 Those requests are then transparently proxied (via the kube-proxy component that runs on each node) to the pods inside the service.
 Different proxy-modes are supported:**

 * **`iptables:`** kube-proxy installs iptables rules trap access to service IP addresses and redirect them to the correct pods.